christianlegge/pmr-tracker/README.md

 ### Map Tracker

-This was the first (and currently only?) tracker for Paper Mario Randomizer that has a checklist of every available item spawn location in the game in a very detailed map format.
+This was the first tracker for Paper Mario Randomizer that has a checklist of every available item spawn location in the game in a very detailed map format.

 ## Building